On what amount is the bpm calculated?

 So you have to pay bpm on these as well.
-When you file a declaration or statement, the Tax and Customs Administration will check the delivery van or motorcycle for the presence of options and accessories.
+When you file a declaration or statement, we will check the delivery van or motorcycle for the presence of options and accessories.

 Net list price of delivery vans of the chassis cabin type with specific features